genestack/user-docs/docs/user-guide/quick-start/admin-api.md

 ![Use Case 19](quick-start-images/admin-api-uc-19.png)
 <figcaption>The outcome 202 indicates that the operation to remove the study <strong>Demo version 2</strong> (ID GSF1147012) has been successful.
 You can corroborate the action by logging into ODM and searching for the specific study.</figcaption>

-By following these steps, Data Administrators can efficiently manage users and groups within the **ODM** using the API.
+By following these steps, Data Administrators can efficiently manage users and groups within the **ODM** using the API endpoints.